Top 21 LLM Programs in Intellectual Property Law 2019

 An LL.M. is the first step towards academics in many countries.
 It presents many opportunity to specialize in a particular field or to undertake thorough research.
 It can also prove beneficial in obtaining a doctoral level degree in law.

 Intellectual property is the area of law which deals with protecting the rights of those who create original works.
 Jobs in IP right industry are expected to grow faster over the next few years.

 This standalone Masters course will provide you with valuable insight into how the English legal system operates, with an emphasis on your chosen specialist legal area of

-This standalone Masters course will provide you with valuable insight into how the English legal system operates, with an emphasis on your chosen specialist legal area of Intellectual Property* (Pending registration).
+This standalone Masters course will provide you with valuable insight into how the English legal system operates, with an emphasis on your chosen specialist legal area of Intellectual Property (Reg.
+No. 252959).
 This qualification will equip you with the practical skills to assist you in gaining employment within your specialist area in a legal or commercial capacity.
 If you are already working in these fields, our LLM will enhance your CV and help you take on a more senior role.

 Intellectual Property is one of the most dynamic and fastest growing areas of legal practice and represents roughly 20 percent of the American economy.